bereznik/Diseases-map/README.md

 Code related to an interactive map of diseases in Brazil, developed for IDQBRN

 ## Install - Web
+Check dependecies:
+> python -V
+> python -m django --version

+This project uses Python 3.9.2 and Django 4.0.4.
-Open terminal in /web and type the following commands:
+Open terminal in \web\diseasesmap and type the following commands:
-> npm install --global http-server

-> http-server
+> python manage.py runserver